When are the Tory leadership TV debates and how to watch?

 When are the Tory leadership TV debates?

-The first of the three debates will take place on Friday 15 July.
-A second debate will be aired on Sunday 17 July, with a third following on Monday 18 July.
+The first of the three debates will take place tonight.
+A second debate will be aired on Sunday 17 July, with a third following on Tuesday 19 July.

 What time will the TV debates be shown?

-The first debate will be broadcast on Friday at 7.30pm on Channel 4.
+The first debate will be broadcast tonight at 7.30pm on Channel 4.
 It will last for around 90 minutes and will be hosted by Krishnan Guru-Murthy.

 The debate on Sunday evening will be broadcast at 7pm on ITV, and will run for around an hour.

-The time of Monday’s debate on Sky has not yet been confirmed.
-Kay Burley will be hosting the debate, with the participating candidates facing questions from a virtual studio audience.
+Although originally planned for Monday, the final debate has been scheduled for Tuesday 19 July at 8pm.
+The one-hour live debate will be hosted by Kay Burley, with the participating candidates facing questions from a virtual studio audience.

+The change of date follows consultation with the candidates and the Conservative Party’s 1922 Committee and is to allow the continued timeline on voting.

 What have the networks said about the debates?